About the Fund

-‘Young people taking practical action in the service of others in order to create positive social change that is of benefit to the wider community as well as to the young person themselves.’
+‘Young people taking practical action in the service of others in order to create positive social change that is of benefit to the wider community as well as to the young person themselves’.
+Young Foundation.

-Youth Social Action includes volunteering, fundraising and campaigning, as well as skills and confidence-building projects which work with young people.
-This fund will prioritise organisations working with young people from less affluent backgrounds, to develop an appetite for this sort of activity.
+Youth Social Action includes volunteering, fundraising and campaigning, as well as skills and confidence-building projects which work with young people, particularly from less affluent backgrounds, to develop an appetite for this sort of activity.

-#iwill is a UK-wide campaign that aims to make social action part of life for as many young people as possible by the year 2020.
+iwill is a UK-wide campaign that aims to make social action part of life for as many 10 to 20 year-olds as possible by 2020.
 Through collaboration and partnership, it is spreading the word about the benefits of youth social action.

-Social action involves activities such as campaigning, fundraising and volunteering and has huge potential to create enjoyable opportunities and skills development for young people, and in turn, benefit the local people and places.
+Social action involves activities such as campaigning, fundraising and volunteering and has huge potential to create enjoyable opportunities and skills development for young people and, in turn, to benefit local people and places.

-• Grants should deliver campaigning, fundraising and/or volunteering opportunities for young people age 10 to 20 years old, or up to 25 for disabled people.
+- Grants should deliver social action opportunities for young people age 10 to 20 years old, or 25 for disabled people.

-• This fund is open to registered charities, constituted community groups and other charitable organisations including Social Enterprises and CICs limited by guarantee in England.
+- This fund is open to registered charities, constituted community groups and other charitable organisations including Social Enterprises and CICs in England.

 We will prioritise projects that: